First Signs of Dementia

 If you suspect that someone, or even yourself might be suffering from memory loss, it coud be the first signs of dementia.

 It as always a good idea to be checked by a doctor if you do suspect that yourself or somebody you know is having memory problems.
 If you or the individual are reluctant to see a GP, why not take a simple dementia test to see if your memory is being affected by something that needs further investigation.

 - The person might have a problem finding the correct words to say.
 This can become more evident in a stressful situation.
 They could find difficulty in answering questions about themselves.

 - In the first signs of dementia often family names become difficult to remember.

-- The person may feel disorientated.
+- The person may feel disoriented.
 Examples could be the person not recognising familiar places that you know they should know such as roads and areas near to where they live.
-The dementia sufferer could easily get confused about the time of day and start acting out of place, and example would be getting up in the middle of the night wanting to go somewhere.
+The dementia sufferer could easily get confused about the time of day and start acting out-of-place, and example would be getting up in the middle of the night wanting to go somewhere.

-- The person could have poor judgement on simple tasks, an example would be dressing inappropriately for the weather outside or being totaly unaware of a dangerous situation.
+- The person could have poor judgement on simple tasks, an example would be dressing inappropriately for the weather outside or being totally unaware of a dangerous situation.

 - They may become withdrawn and depressed, have bouts of unexplained temper, or feel anxious and start to panic at simple tasks.